mydobie/simple-react-redux-app/README.md

 If you want to run these tests against another branch, you can do the following at any time:

-1. Go to the the actions and select "Test Code".
+1. In GitHub, go to the the actions menu and select "Test Code".
 1. Click "Run workflow" drop down.
 1. Choose the branch you want to run the tests against.